starrymedia/upticknetworkdocs/guides/keys-wallets/keplr.md

 # Keplr

-Connect your Keplr wallet with Uptick {synopsis}
+Connect your Keplr wallet with Uptick

 ## Pre-requisite Readings